How to Build Rapport With Patients: 5 Best Practices

 Patients are often placed in vulnerable situations, so first impressions can mean a lot.
 Upon meeting a health professional, a patient may immediately begin to question whether they can really trust and rely on them to advocate for their needs.

-Giving a strong welcome during the first interaction is crucial for positively building the relationship.
-While these may seem like simple acts, greeting the patient with a smile and remembering their name (and their family members’ names) will leave a lasting impression.
+Giving a strong welcome during the first interaction is a crucial first step.
+While these may seem like simple acts, greeting the patient with a smile and remembering their name (and their family members’ names) often leaves a lasting impression.
 Here are a few other ways to help you start off on the right foot:

 - Ask for permission before touching patients.